Worcester Food Shop Price Comparison. Do you go for the cheapest, or most convenient place to do a food shop? Written by Rosie Bramwell.

 The Food Shop Totals

-Looking at the table, you can see the cheapest total was at Aldi, working out as £5.53 cheaper than the most expensive total at the Co-op.
+Looking at the table, you can see the cheapest total was originally Aldi, working out as £5.53 cheaper than the most expensive total at the Co-op.
 Although the local Co-op is close and easy to access for students living on and near to the St Johns campus, Aldi is only a further five minutes down the road.

 Cheapest Food Shop